ConorgaKill/ConorgaKill/README.md

 About Me:

-I'm currently pursuing a Higher Diploma in Science focusing on Software Development at ATU Galway Mayo and hold a Bachelor of Arts in Geography from Maynooth University.
+I'm currently pursuing a Higher Diploma in Science focusing on Software Development at Atlantic Technological University and hold a Bachelor of Arts in Geography from Maynooth University.
 I specialise in object-oriented programming, web and mobile application development, and Agile methodologies.
 My professional journey includes significant experience in SQL, GIS, and DevOps practices, enriched with a robust analytical background in geographic analysis and data management.
-I am passionate about leveraging technology to solve environmental challenges, enhance software development processes, and improve user experiences in tech-driven environments.
+I am passionate about us ustilising technology to solve environmental challenges, enhance software development processes, and improve user experiences in tech-driven environments.

 Skills: